ahmetugur91/booking-transfer/readme.md

 ## Multi Language Booking Website

-This project wrote used Laravel Framework and coded by Ahmet UĞUR.
+This project wrote with Laravel Framework and coded by Ahmet UĞUR.